quintel/documentation/docs/contrib/always-on-battery-parks.md

 ### Output node

 * `demand`: the total amount of electricity delivered to the HV network by the park
-* `electricity_input_curve`: the hourly electricity which flows into the output (and therefore from the producer and battery combined)
+* `electricity_output_curve`: the hourly electricity which flows out from the output (and therefore from the producer and battery combined)

 ### Curtailment node